jellyfishing2346/Little-Lemon/README.md

-# Little Lemon Food Ordering App
+# Little Lemon
-This is the final project for the iOS App Capstone, part of the Meta iOS Developer Professional Certificate program.
 The app is a food ordering app that allows users to browse Little Lemon restaurant's menu and place orders.

 ## Preview
 ![Demonstration](https://user-images.githubusercontent.com/93353925/227747468-3e923704-873f-4a06-8bbb-8fad77580034.gif)